AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/manage-data-sets.md

 activity: use
 exl-id: d73758b0-37bf-4be8-8e25-01d3d983fd43
 ---
-# MBI - Manage Data Sets
+# Manage Data Sets in MBI

 Learn about some of the powerful features of the MBI Data Warehouse Manager, directly from the Adobe Commerce Product team.
 Move beyond basic report building and learn how to do more with your data.